You’re Not Too Much—They’re Not Too Distant: You Just Have an Attachment Mismatch

 You both wonder the same thing: “Why do we keep doing this to each other?”

-The answer isn’t that either of you are broken.
+The answer isn’t that either of you is broken.
 It’s that your nervous systems are reacting to emotional threat—and doing what they’ve learned to do since childhood.

 This is what it means when attachment styles collide.